 Bear in mind that the specifics of every joint venture are different.
-That’s why it is important for commercial real estate professionals to make careful evaluations, based on the facts and circumstances of each specific development project.
+That’s why it is important for commercial real estate professionals to make careful evaluations based on the facts and circumstances of individual development projects.

-Under both current and new guidance, joint venture stakeholders are required to regularly evaluate their responsibilities for consolidating financial reporting under a VIE.
-Commercial real estate development projects are typically divided into four stages (origination and design, construction, lease-up and stabilization, and operations and sale).
-That means the power to direct joint venture activities that most significantly impact economic performance can change over the life of the project.
-To properly make evaluate which party has that power during each phase, each party must understand key drivers of economic performance during each stage, and identify stakeholders that have the power to control those activities.
-With that in mind, let’s take a closer look at each stage:
+Joint venture stakeholders are required to regularly evaluate their responsibilities for consolidating financial reporting under a VIE.
+Commercial real estate development projects are typically divided into four stages, so the power to direct joint venture activities that most significantly affect economic performance can change over the life of the project.
+To properly evaluate which party has that power during each phase, each party must understand key drivers of economic performance during each stage, and identify stakeholders that have the power to control those activities:

-Construction.
+- Construction.
 This stage of a real estate project substantially influences final design standards and build quality, both of which affect a joint venture’s current status and future operation.
-Continuing the multi-housing development example, the key considerations at this stage include control of final property and development design decisions, approval or veto rights on the construction budget (including change orders, budget sources and uses), and supervisory authority over construction and development (including decisions on hiring or removal of the construction manager).
+Continuing the multihousing development example, key considerations at this stage include control of final property and development design decisions, approval or veto rights on the construction budget, and supervisory authority over construction and development.
 The party exercising control in these areas is accountable for consolidating the VIE on its books.

-Lease-Up and Stabilization.
-Now that the project has moved from developmental concept to constructed reality, the joint venture emphasis moves toward non-construction stakeholders.
-In this stage, significant activities include ownership of marketing and sales roles, such as pricing units, approving tenants, and handling lease agreements.
-In addition, the party that approves (or can veto) the initial lease-up budget and manages the multi-housing complex with a wide level of discretion has the responsibility to consolidate the joint venture.
+- Lease-up and stabilization.
+Now that the project has moved from developmental concept to constructed reality, the joint venture emphasis moves toward nonconstruction stakeholders.
+In this stage, significant activities include ownership of marketing and sales roles, approving tenants, and handling lease agreements.
+In addition, the party that approves (or can veto) the initial lease-up budget and manages the multihousing complex with a wide level of discretion has the responsibility to consolidate the joint venture.